 Abdominal examination may reveal positive rebound and guarding or may be more benign if the ovary is not acutely torsed at time of examination.

 Risk factors include ovarian cyst with size greater than 4-6 cm or with solid components, history of prior torsion, pregnancy, and history of pelvic surgery.
 Patients may not have had a history of ovarian cysts prior.

 N83.519 – Torsion of ovary and ovarian pedicle, unspecified side

 13595002 – Torsion of ovary

 - Ectopic pregnancy – persistent pain, positive blood human chorionic gonadotropin (hCG) test, missed menses, other pregnancy-related symptoms (nausea, breast tenderness, fatigue)

 - Appendicitis – pain usually not intermittent, other pertinent clinical history

-- Ruptured ovarian cyst – usually pain is progressively worse over time, not intermittent; pain relieved with meds
+- Ruptured ovarian cyst – usually pain is progressively worse over time, not intermittent; pain relieved with medication

-- Bowel issues – suspected based on clinical history
+- Bowel issues, including obstruction (large, small) – suspected based on clinical history

 - Kidney stone – pain usually not intermittent, blood on urine dip